bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I currently hold the position of Research Professor at Zhejiang University.
 Previously, I was a tenured Assistant Professor at Monash University from 2020 to 2024.

-My research focuses on efficient machine learning systems for edge applications, particularly in the areas of large language models and multimodal large models.
+My research focuses on the co-design of efficient algorithms and systems for multimodal large foundation models.

 If you are interested in my lab, please fill the [Google form](https://forms.gle/UoR8B19y2NsjtGRJ6).

-Opening Positions @ Zhejiang University: **1 Master position available for the 2026 intake.** I also recruit 1-2 outstanding Visiting Scholars, Research Assistants, and Research Fellows throughout the year.
+Opening Positions @ Zhejiang University: We are recruting Research Assistants throughout the year.
+If you wish to apply for a PhD or master's program under my supervision for the 2027 intake, please join my lab in advance to participate in research.

 **My lab is actively pursuing collaborations with industry partners**.